What-a-faka/Txcel/README.md

 If you alread use element-ui and jsx in your project, you can use it directly.

 If you don't use jsx.
-U should add[transform-vue-jsx](https://github.com/vuejs/babel-plugin-transform-vue-jsx) babel plugin.
+U should add [transform-vue-jsx](https://github.com/vuejs/babel-plugin-transform-vue-jsx) babel plugin.

-If you don't use element-ui in your project, you can use the packaged version in 'txcel/dist/txcel.common'.
+If you don't use element-ui in your project, you can use the packaged version in 'txcel/dist/txcel.common.js'.

 ## Handle complex table cell